-Before using the CLI, authenticate with your API key:
+Before using authenticated commands, log in with your API key:

 dodo login

-Ask you to select the environment (Test Mode or Live Mode)
+Ask you to select an environment — Test Mode or Live Mode.

 The CLI includes two powerful tools for testing webhooks during development: a listener that forwards live test webhooks to your local server, and a trigger that sends mock webhook payloads to any endpoint.